This is a spin on Parker House Rolls with a chimichurri and panko seasoning. They're soft and fluffy, crunchy, and savoury.

 - In a stand mixer bowl, add in the flour, melted butter and yeast mixture until a dough starts to form.

-- Next, add in the eggs, 1 at a time.
+- Next, add in the egg.
 Knead on low-medium until the dough comes together and is shiny and smooth.

 - Remove the dough from the mixer bowl and place into a lightly greased bowl.
 Cover with plastic wrap and leave to double in size in a warm area.